+44 (0)1604 968 820 Speak to an expert

 The outbound logistic process is similar in that it is made up of smaller processes.
 It’s fairly synonymous with the fulfilment process, and involves preparing goods and dispatching them to customers.
 Here’s an overview of some outbound logistics processes in more detail:

-A good outbound logistics process involves working with the best couriers to suit both the needs of your business and your customers.
-Having a range of options is key, from 24 hour delivery to sustainable options, economic delivery and international delivery, and much more.
+Good outbound logistics involves working with the best couriers to suit both the needs of your business and your customers.
+Having a range of options is key, from 24-hour delivery to sustainable options, economic delivery and international delivery, and much more.

 It may also be important to consider where the majority of your customers are based.
 If, for example, you operate in the UK but sell a lot of products in the US, it could be worth looking for a fulfilment provider with an international network of fulfilment centres.
 This way, you can optimise the last mile delivery process and cut back on shipping costs and times.